-Note* High-interest rate currencies are USD and CAD, and on the other side of the monetary policy spectrum, we have low-interest rate currencies like Japanese Yen (JPY) and Swiss Franc (CHF).
+Note* High-interest rate currencies are USD and CAD, and on the other side of the monetary policy spectrum, we have low-interest-rate currencies like the Japanese Yen (JPY) and Swiss Franc (CHF).

 For example, if you want to borrow US dollars (USD), you’ll have to pay an annual percentage rate of 0.25%.
 On the other hand, if you want to borrow British Pounds (GBP), the interest payment is 0.10%

 The national central bank of a country determined the interest rates that will apply.
 All countries have a central authority body, called the central bank responsible for overseeing the monetary policy of a nation and manage the stability of its financial system.
 The monetary policy of the Central bank will determine what the interest rates should be as it is a primary tool to manage the money supply in the market.